tchryssos/stream-cc/README.md

 Conceptually, you should be able to use a [debounced](https://lodash.com/docs/#debounce) clear function that runs inside `recognition.onResult()` (line 9 in `src/main.js`) to set `text.textContent` to an empty string with a debounce time of however long you want to wait after you've finished speaking.

+## Deployment (aka how to get your customized version live)

+Now that you've made all the changes you want to make, you're ready to deploy your version of Stream CC so that you can use it.
+Theoretically, you could just run your copy locally every time you want to stream, but that's a way bigger hassle than just having a url you can visit.

+We're going to deploy to a github hosted website (which is free!) connected to your github username, so the url will end up being something like `https://your_github_username.github.io/stream-cc/`.

+To deploy, you just need to [follow the steps listed here](https://github.com/tchryssos/parcel-template#deploying).
+Don't worry too much about the ins and outs of this process, you can skip to the `to summarize` section.

+Once you've successfully deployed, you can visit your own `stream-cc` url to use your customized version, and any time you want to make additional changes, you can just edit and deploy again.

 ## TODOs

 - Allow user customization of colors directly in browser rather than by forking the repo and modifying code
 - Show some initial feedback to let users know when they're able to start speaking
 - Investigate modifying Stream CC's i/o so that it is capturable by OBS's `browser` source.

+## Feedback

+If there's a feature you'd like to see added or a question you have about Stream CC you can [open a github issue here](https://github.com/tchryssos/stream-cc/issues) or [email me here](mailto:troychryssos@gmail.com?subject="Stream%20CC").